bbc/logtracer/README.md

 ## Usage
+### Initial setup
+- Install `pip install GIT_URL`.
+- You must provide authentication for the client to be able to access the Stackdriver API.
+This is achievable on your local machine by running `gcloud auth login`.
+When running in GKE, these details should be picked up automatically.
 ### JSON Logger
 To use the Stackdriver-compliant JSON logs, run the `configure_logging` function before using any loggers.
 This will add a new handler to the root logger which writes logs in JSON.
 This only needs to be run once in your application